enter-haken/memories/memories/business_gh_sponsors.md

 # github sponsors

 * build something
-  * companies will use in their product
+  * as a library, which companies can use in their product
-  * open source only
 * when you have enought attention
   * introduce tier with offering for a logo on all pages